Battery Life of an EV

 〖pvc〗_p ∂T/∂t =I^2 R_batt + I (n_neg-n_pos )+ IT (∂OCV )/( ∂T) - hA_batt (T - Tenv )

-Without going into the details of the model, the point the authors were making is that there are multiple sources of heat which degrade the battery.
+Without going into the details of the model, the point the authors were making is that there are multiple sources of heat that degrade the battery.

 Real-World Tesla Battery Data